extend-commerce/docs/quick-order/Quick_Order_Setup.md

 ## 3. **Setting Up Product Table for Quick Order**

+Once on the **Product Table Settings** page:

+- Enter the name of your product table.
-Once on the **Product Table Settings** page, you can customize your product table through the following tabs:
+- You can further customize your product table using the following tabs:

 ### a. **General Settings**